The motivation behind Spex

 Syntax and tooling

-In addition to the aspets of what you can specify, it's also important to consider how pleasant it's to read and write such specifications and what you can do with them -- i.e. what tooling is available once we have a specification.
+In addition to the aspects of what you can specify, it's also important to consider how pleasant it's to read and write such specifications and what you can do with them -- i.e. what tooling is available once we have a specification.

 Ultimately the low use of specification languages must at least somewhat be a reflection of the fact that specifications are not worth the effort?